 Version Numbering

 Knowing what version of code you are running is very important.
+Using a meaningful version numbering, such as semantic versioning, gives levels of detail implicit in the numbering.

 Sometimes it's not enough to know the version, you sometimes also need to know who built the code, how, and when.
 Automating version numbering within your build flow can help with this.